osmo-ggsn hangs on certain CREATE PDP CONTEXT gtp packets

-#4 Updated by dexter about 2 months ago
+#4 Updated by dexter almost 3 years ago

 For me the most important question is now how this should be fixed.
 Simply twist the endieness of ipcp->len is probably not that good.
 Maybe we should have a parser function that returns a pointer to the (correctly) parsed struct and does the trick inside.
 The next question is if we have to create a copy of the memory before we change it.
 In general its not so good when a parser alters the input data.
 In my option we could afford the memory copy since it is not done very often.
 Just once when the PDP context is established.

-#5 Updated by dexter about 2 months ago
+#5 Updated by dexter almost 3 years ago

 - % Done changed from 0 to 80